statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .1. loss of space of origin up to the nearest “A” class boundaries, which may be a part of the space of origin, if the space of origin is protected by a fixed fire extinguishing system; or

 .2. loss of the space of origin and adjacent spaces up to the nearest “A” class boundaries, which are not part of the space of origin.
-4. Safe return to port<sup> 3) Refer to the Performance standards for the systems and services to remain operational on passenger ships for safe return to port and orderly evacuation and abandonment after a casualty (MSC.1/Circ.1214). </sup>  When fire damage does not exceed the casualty threshold indicated in paragraph 3, the ship shall be capable of returning to port while providing a safe area as defined in regulation 3.
+4. Safe return to port  When fire damage does not exceed the casualty threshold indicated in paragraph 3, the ship shall be capable of returning to port while providing a safe area as defined in regulation 3.
 To be deemed capable of returning to port, the following systems shall remain operational in the remaining part of the ship not affected by fire:

 .1. propulsion;